md-vanilla/js-trim-multiline-string/README.md

 $ npm install --save trim-multiline-string
 ```

-## FullUsage, (Use the library as a Function, Tagged Template, Prototype Function)
+## FullUsage, (Use the library as a Function, Tagged Template, Prototype Function), If Indent present keep Indent.!

 ```js
 const { mtrim } = require('trim-multiline-string');